-EDUC 1110 Art/Music for the Young 3 credits Child
+EDUC 1110 Creative Arts for the Young 3 credits Child

-This course is designed to prepare those in early child-hood education with basic music and art activities for the young child.
-An exploration of music and art instructional methods, learning sequences and teaching strategies will be emphasized.
-Students will actively participate in music and art activities during class time.
-Eight hours of classroom observation of young children involved in music and/or art are also required.
+This course is designed to prepare those in early childhood education with basic music and art activities for the young child.
+An exploration of art and music instructional methods, learning sequences and teaching strategies will be emphasized.
+Eight hours of classroom observation of young children involved in art and/or music are required.